zouzias/zouzias.github.io/_posts/2015-03-01-Introduction-to-fabric.md

 ### Configuring Fabric

 Configure fabric is straightforward.
 Simply create a `fabfile.py` in you current directory with the following content.
+Also create a `server.txt` with its i-th line equal to server{i}.example.com.

 {% highlight python %}
 from fabric.api import env